matrix-construct/construct/ircd/README.md

 ##### libircd is single-threaded✝

-This methodology ensures there is an _uninterrupted_, _uncontended_, _predictable_, execution.
+This methodology ensures there is an _uninterrupted_, _uncontended_, _predictable_ execution.
 If there are periods of execution which are computationally intense like parsing, hashing, cryptography, etc: this is absorbed in lieu of thread synchronization and bus contention.
 Scaling this system is done through running multiple independent instances which